czurnieden/primesieve/README.md

 $ cd primesieve
 $ npm install -g
 ```
-There is also a Unix (or newer Macs) dependant CLI version in `./bin` which
+There is also a Unix (or newer Macs) dependent CLI version in `./bin` which
 gets not installed by default, yet.

 ##Version

+0.0.3 Corrected error in GIT url
+0.0.2 Additional function to get the raw prime sieve.
 0.0.1 Initial publication

 ##Description

-This library implements a primesieve with a bitfield in an `UInt32Array` (or a
+This library implements a prime sieve with a bitfield in an `UInt32Array` (or a
 normal `Array` if `UInt32Array` is not available).
 That means that the memory
 used is about the size of the biggest prime evaluated.
 E.g.: if the highest
 prime evaluated is `7927` the memory used is about `ceil(7927/32)*8 = 1984`
 bytes large.

-That is only an approximation because EMAScript offers no direct memory control.
+That is only an approximation because ECMAScript offers no direct memory control.

 The largest prime available would be at least `2147483647` on a 32-bit systems
 and a wee bit more on 64-bit systems but no guarantee for the latter.